openanalytics/RPooli/README.md

 ## Site generation

-A recent version of `Node.js` must be installed and on path when generating the site.

-If this pre-requisite is met, run:
+To generate the site for RPooli, run:

-    mvn site
+    mvn -f webapp/ site

 ## Start